Abhinandan2787/eb3_O.T.S_exp1/storyboard/README.md

 Delete this line before submission : The core principle of Round 2 is to make the lab/experiment documentation elaborated in a manner that it makes easy for any person (developer/domain and non domain faculty/student) to understand and develop the lab/experiment.

-Experiment 1: Name of the Experiment
+Experiment 1: Name of the Experiment:WAP that takes two operands and one operator from the user and perform the operation and prints the result by using switch statement.

 ### 1. Story Outline: